RubenHaisma/reviewme/app/docs/integrations/acuity.md

    - User ID
    - API Key

-### 2. Configure Raatum Integration
+### 2. Configure OpiniFlow Integration
-1. Log in to your Raatum dashboard
+1. Log in to your OpiniFlow dashboard
 2. Navigate to "Settings" → "Integrations"
 3. Click "Connect" next to Acuity Scheduling
 4. Enter your Acuity API credentials